While Asus is not the most well-known name in the PC world, they are fast becoming popular.

 At the other end of the spectrum from the Thin is the newest edition of Asus’s flagship VivoBook line, built on a 17.3” frame and packed with a host of powerful features that put it at the front of the pack.
 VivoBooks are longtime competitors in the high-end field, and this year’s edition is no exception.

 Storage is of particular note in this model, as there are not one but two fully functioning hard drive bays that run the computer on a partition basis.
-One drive is a high-speed solid-state drive that contains the operating system, making the computer boot up and add updates at measurably faster speeds than if it had been a hard disk drive; the other is a standard hard disk drive with a cavernous terabyte of space, allowing the user to store the huge files needed for videos, slideshows, games, and more.
+One drive is a high-speed solid state drive that contains the operating system, making the computer boot up and add updates at measurably faster speeds than if it had been a hard disk drive; the other is a standard hard disk drive with a cavernous terabyte of space, allowing the user to store the huge files needed for videos, slideshows, games, and more.

-At 17.3” diagonally, this model gives ample room for a full keyboard and number pad, with a bright and clear screen of the same size.
+At 17.3” diagonally, this model gives ample room for a full keyboard and number pad, with a bright and clear screen in the same size.
 A healthy collection of all types of USB ports are available, as well as a microSD card reader and audio jack.

-Unfortunately, the size is also one of this model’s greater weaknesses; it is both too large and too heavy to truly be a contender for the mobile computing world and is likely to be of interest only to those looking for a desktop replacement model.
+Unfortunately, the size is also one of this model’s greater weaknesses; it is both too large and too heavy to truly be a contender for the mobile computing world, and is likely to be of interest only to those looking for a desktop replacement model.
 Additionally, the graphics card is somewhat subpar; it is a fairly dated version of AMD rYzen graphics, which can leave most games running slowly or at low settings.

 Another example of a VivoBook, this model trades a certain amount of size for improved portability and a more impressive graphics processor.
 Although it loses some of the features of the previous model, the trade-offs keep it a viable option for school, home, and the office.